 Our three-year Physics with Astrophysics degree provides a strong understanding of the fundamental pillars of physics and a thorough grounding in advanced mathematics.
 You'll apply physics, mathematics and computation to understand the origin and evolution of the universe.

-Hands-on experience in our high-spec facilities is embedded throughout the degree and will develop your practical skills for a wide range of physical science careers.
+During your studies you'll have hands-on experience in our high-spec facilities and you'll develop your practical skills for a wide range of physical science careers.

 Guided by our world-leading academics, you'll study a broad range of cutting edge physics modules.
 In your final year, you'll specialise in astrophysics with modules such as relativity and cosmology, stellar structure and evolution and interstellar medium.